 (10 days to include 8 delivery days, celebration & meetings and admin).

-100.00 Website, social media & per cohort.

-300.00 Costs for talks from experts. (potential in kind support from GP surgery.
-There may also be planning time from the Doctor/ Nurse to take into account too to ensure the programme fits the aims of the practice).
+200.00 Costs for talks from experts. (potential in kind support from GP surgery.
+There may also be planning time from the Doctor/ Nurse to take into account to ensure the programme fits the aims of the practice).

 Total